Efficiency vs Effectiveness Framework: Audit Tasks

 Step 3: rate each task on efficiency (1-5)

 Scoring each task on efficiency measures your personal execution speed and skill.
 Ask: “How good am I at executing this task?
 Do I have a system, template, or enough practice to do it quickly and well?”
 Score it 1 (I struggle every time) to 5 (I can do this in my sleep).
-This isn’t about whether the task is easy.
-It’s about whether you personally have the skill and system to do it fast.
+This is not about whether the task is easy.
+It is about whether you personally have the skill and system to do it fast.
 A task trivial for you might be laborious for someone else.

 Step 4: plot tasks on the quadrant

 Plotting tasks on the efficiency effectiveness quadrant turns abstract scores into a visual map.
 Map each task to its quadrant using your two scores.
-Tasks scoring 4-5 on effectiveness and 4-5 on efficiency land in Q1 (Peak Zone).
-Tasks scoring 4-5 on efficiency but 1-2 on effectiveness land in Q2 (Efficiency Trap).
-You’ll likely find that your “busiest” hours are spent in Q2.
-The efficiency effectiveness quadrant reveals what your calendar already knows.
+Tasks scoring 4 to 5 on effectiveness and 4 to 5 on efficiency land in Q1 (Peak Zone).
+Tasks scoring 4 to 5 on efficiency but 1 to 2 on effectiveness land in Q2 (Efficiency Trap).

 Step 5: make the three moves

 The three moves convert your quadrant map into immediate action.
 Accelerate: for Q1 and Q3 tasks (high effectiveness), block calendar time for them before anything else fills your schedule and invest in streamlining how you execute them.
-Redirect: for Q2 tasks (high efficiency, low effectiveness), stop doing them as currently defined or pivot the goal so the work connects to something that matters — doing things right vs doing the right things starts with subtraction.
+Redirect: for Q2 tasks (high efficiency, low effectiveness), stop doing them as currently defined or pivot the goal so the work connects to something that matters.
+Doing things right versus doing the right things starts with subtraction.
 Eliminate: for Q4 tasks (low on both axes), remove them entirely this week with no delegation and no guilt.

 These three moves shift your ratio toward effectiveness-first work.
 The Eisenhower Matrix sorts by urgency and importance.
 This framework sorts by impact and execution skill.
 Using both together creates a layered system: one decides what deserves attention, the other decides how to invest in it.